UdacityFrontEndScholarship/quiz-app/CONTRIBUTING.md

   * @Fayaz
 ## I don't want to read this whole thing I just have a question!!!

-> **Note:** Please don't file an issue to ask a question.You'll get faster results by using our slack handles above.
+> **Note:** Please don't file an issue to ask a question.You'll get faster results by just contacting us on our slack handles above.

 ## What should I know before I get started?